OULibraries/islandora_patches/README.txt

 This repository holds patches for customizations to Islandora.

-Patches should be applied using the drush make command.
+These patches are pulled in and applied by the repo.make file in d7-ops repository.